 Joel from The Last of Us

 Not exactly Ellie’s real dad, but he sure acts like it.
-Thrust into taking care of this girl in an post-apocalyptic world, Joel becomes a surrogate father of sorts, leading her to safety through a cruel world.
+Thrust into taking care of this girl in a post-apocalyptic world, Joel becomes a surrogate father of sorts, leading her to safety through a cruel world.

 Lee from The Walking Dead

-Post-apocalyptic world, man thrust into a father role… hmm, we might have just discussed this, but it is pretty much the same premise in The Walking Dead, except Clementine is much younger (and more adorable).
+Post-apocalyptic world, a man thrust into a father role… hmm, we might have just discussed this, but it is pretty much the same premise in The Walking Dead, except Clementine is much younger (and more adorable).
 Clementine, being much younger, has a hard time taking care of herself, and seriously needs Lee to survive.

 Ethan Mars of Heavy Rain

 When it comes to dads in games, there’s no game more focused on being a dad than Heavy Rain.
 While the game does have you play different characters throughout, Ethan Mars is the main protagonist in that his son is kidnapped and he has to save him before a serial killer kills him.
 It’s an emotionally heavy game and the connection between father and child is strong.